A company’s employees are its greatest asset, and your business will be better off if your employees are prepared for an emergency or disaster.

 Encourage employees to have an Emergency Kit at home, a “Grab & Go" Bag at work, and an emergency response plan.
 You can also direct employees to visit our website to learn more about emergency preparedness.

 Minimize risks in the workplace by keeping a First Aid Kit and an automated external defibrillator (AED) on the premises.
 To ensure that employees know how to use them, consider offering First Aid and cardiopulmonary resuscitation (CPR) courses.
 Courses are available from organizations like Canadian Red Cross and St. John Ambulance, as well as a variety of private providers.

 Medical emergencies are not the only kinds of emergencies that can happen at work.
 If you had to evacuate your workplace, would your employees know where to go?
 Make an evacuation plan and ensure that all employees are familiar with it.
 Holding fire drills every month is a good way to make sure all employees know how to evacuate the building.

-You can prevent the spread of illnesses such as the flu by promoting proper hand washing and encouraging employees to sanitize shared vehicles and workstations regularly.
+You can prevent the spread of illnesses such as the flu by promoting proper hand washing (PDF) and encouraging employees to sanitize shared vehicles and workstations regularly.

 A company is only as good as its employees.
 The old adage applies to your Business Continuity Plan.
 Encourage all employees to assemble a 72-hour Emergency Preparedness Kit at home.